Avoidant Personality Disorder

 Cognitive-behavioral therapy (CBT)

 Cognitive behavioral therapy is a therapeutic approach focused on identifying and understanding maladaptive behaviors and thought patterns.
-Once you can identify why you are thinking and feeling as you are, you can work to reshape your outlook and shift toward healthier habits with the support and guidance of a mental health professional.
+Once you can identify why you think and feel the way you do, you can work to reshape your outlook and adopt healthier habits with the support and guidance of a mental health professional.
 CBT can help you examine how past experiences may influence your present behavior.

 Schema therapy

 Schema therapy combines elements from various therapeutic approaches and is frequently used for clients with personality disorders who don't respond well to other treatments.
 This method requires a trusting relationship between the client and therapist.
-Much of the work involves examining childhood experiences and how they influence your schema, which is a label for unwanted thoughts and behavioral patterns.
+Much of the work involves examining childhood experiences and how they influence your schema, a term used to describe unwanted thoughts and behavioral patterns.

 Additional therapy options